COVID: South Africa gradually 'returns to normalcy' | DW | 08.02.2022

 "If you get to a situation where nearly everyone has had it or has been vaccinated, you can relax," Preiser, who heads the Medical Virology department at Stellenbosch University, said.

 So should the rest of the world relax too?
 Not necessarily, Preiser said.
-South Africa's high infection rates in the past also mean many vulnerable people passed away with Covid.
+South Africa's high infection rates in the past also mean many vulnerable people passed away from COVID-19.

 When comparing the situation to Europe, Preiser also warned of differences in weather, school breaks, and previous infection rates.
 "That's why you can't just say: We expect things to go as they have in South Africa."